 - When you make an appointment, we ask you a few questions about your project e.g., due date and paper’s focus.
 Your answers will help both of us prepare for the session.

 - Log into the Online Scheduler approximately 5-10 minutes before the start of your appointment.
 To meet your tutor online, click on your appointment in the Scheduler and click Start or Join Online Conversation.

-- Please do not email your paper ahead of time.
+- No need to email your paper ahead of time.
 We always work collaboratively, so we will read along with you in real time.
-We’ll ask about your assignment, your concerns, and your goals.
+You can tell us about your assignment, your concerns, and your goals.
 Whether in person or online, your voice and your choices are always part of our conversation.

-- Are you there?
+- We’re in this together!
 Please be present at all times during your online session including when we are reading and replying.
 If it appears that you have left the session, tutors will log off.